-Arsenic in water may occur naturally and is a tasteless, odorless and colorless contaminant.
-There are other activities that could also have left arsenic residuals.
-These include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+Arsenic in drinking water may occur naturally and is a tasteless, odorless and colorless contaminant.
+Some activities that could also have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
 While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in drinking water.
-For detail on potential health affects, see the link at: who.int/mediacentre/factsheets.
+For detail on potential health affects, see the link at: who.int/mediacentre/facts.

-remove arsenic from drinking water in Harvard MA The two primary forms of Arsenic in well water are Arsenic III and Arsenic V. Many Arsenic removal media have a low capacity for removing Arsenic III from the water.
-Therefore, converting it to Arsenic V for removal is a common approach.
-Additionally, determining the ratio of Arsenic III versus Arsenic V in the water is critical.
+The two primary forms of Arsenic in well water are Arsenic III (AS III) and Arsenic V (AS V).
+Many removal media have a low capacity for removing AS III from the water.
+Therefore, converting it to AS V for removal is a common approach.
+Determining the ratio of AS III versus AS V in the water is critical.
 This will allow the design and implementation of a water treatment system that will effectively remove it from your drinking water.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TESTING & ANALYSIS

 Having a complete laboratory water test and analysis, including parameters that can negatively impact arsenic removal media, is critical.
-Subsequently, a safe water treatment system can be designed to remove arsenic from well water.
-Also, pH can significantly affect Arsenic media performance.
-In addition, other competing ions can affect performance.
+Water pH can significantly affect media performance along with other competing ions.
 These include Iron, Manganese, Hardness, Vanadium, Sulfate, Phosphate, Silica, Total Dissolved Solids, Suspended Solids and Hydrogen Sulfide.
-Go to our publications section of our website and click on the Arsenic removal article at https://h2ocare.com/publications/.
+For a full article on this topic go to our publications section and click on the Arsenic removal article at https://h2ocare.com/publications/.

 WATER USAGE MONITORING

 Determining water usage is also critical to designing an effective arsenic in water removal system that will have the proper capacity.
 Key information would include well pump size, well pump flow rate, and size of the incoming water line.
-Also, the number of residents in the home, the number of bathrooms is important.
-Finally, space availability for equipment installation, electrical availability and water discharge location or restrictions should be determined.
+Also, the number of residents in the home and the number of bathrooms is important information, Additionally, other information needed includes space availability for equipment installation, electrical availability and water discharge location or restrictions..

 TRACKING WATER USAGE, POST INSTALLATION IS VERY IMPORTANT